 celebrates France’s national gastronomic weekend with a trip to its hidden foodie heart

-The Hungry Weekend The weekend:
+The Hungry Weekend

 For a little town, Montreuil-sur-Mer, 40 minutes’ drive from Calais, punches seriously above its weight.
 And if you’re watching your weight, be seriously afraid, because food-lovers return time and again for a gastronomic pilgrimage, door to door along Montreuil’s cobbled alleys.

 A medieval walled city, it was the setting for Victor Hugo’s Les Misérables, but nowadays the 18th and 19th-century shops, inns, eateries, bars, mansions and shuttered townhouses make up a jolly town, where people greet each other with a morning wave of an (award-winning) baguette.
 You’ll be glad you brought the car – with artisanal cheese, chocolates, pâté and patisserie at every turn, and duty-free wine by the caseload, fill your boot!